ansxnlee/pokeweb/README.md

 ## pokeweb

-Frontend for [pokemart](https://github.com/ansxnlee/pokemart), an educational implementation for a mock E-commerce web app.
+Frontend for [pokemart](https://github.com/ansxnlee/pokemart), an implementation for a mock E-commerce web app.

 ## Technologies used